 I love a good granny square.
 And so do a lot of you.
 They are pretty, easy to learn and pack a visual punch.
 You can use them in so many ways.
 An afghan.
 A bag.
 Really just about anything and everything can have a granny square component.

 And I love a design that builds on an old favorite.
-We’ve covered a good granny square and an easy baby blanket.
+We’ve covered a basic granny square pattern and an easy baby blanket.
 And we used a fun Daisy Square in the very popular Daisy Mae bag.
-And of course a simpler square in the Boho Boss Bag.
+And of course a simpler solid granny square in the Boho Boss Bag.

-Or how about changing up the color scheme to make a cute sunflower?
-This little beauty inspired a crochet flower bag that we’ll be making soon!
+Or how about changing up the color scheme to make a cute sunflower!
+You’ll find this little beauty the feature square in the Sunflower Granny Square Bag!

-- Worsted weight scrap yarn in 4 colors.
+- Worsted Weight yarn scrap yarn in 4 colors

 - Tapestry needle and scissors